Information for staff, including academics and researchers, and students about how to claim for incurred expenses

 Expenses going online

 The University is moving from the paper expenses claim form to SAP Concur eExpenses for most expense claims.
-Social Sciences Division departments will be early adopters of eExpenses, to allow for a review before it is introduced more widely, with a provisional go-live date of 15 March. eExpenses is expected to go-live for other departments and participating colleges from 29 March (date to be confirmed), with individual departments choosing when to start using it and when to stop accepting the current paper expenses claim form (within the window until its retirement at the end of September 2021).
+Social Sciences Division departments will be early adopters of eExpenses, to allow for a review before it is introduced more widely, and provisionally are expected to introduce the system during June, with the exact date to be confirmed. eExpenses will be available for other departments and participating colleges two weeks later, with individual departments choosing when to start using it and when to stop accepting the current paper expenses claim form (within the window until its retirement at the end of September 2021).
 Please check with your departmental or college admin or finance team when you should start using eExpenses.

 Before you start

-The University does not expect staff or students to pay for goods or services where it can pay directly.
+The University does not expect staff or students to pay for goods or services where it can pay directly (for example, using a purchasing order).
 When this is not possible, staff can pay themselves and claim via the expenses process.
 Any expenditure claimed via expenses must be in line with the Expenses Principles.
 Before you spend, think about whether this is the right route, or whether the University is able to pay directly.

 Claims should be submitted promptly - as close as possible to the time of expenditure, with submission within three months of the activity concluding or return from travel.
 Lack of organisation, forgetfulness or non-awareness of the procedures etc are not acceptable reasons for delay.
 Please note that late claims may not be reimbursed.